-The second most common category of non-compliance was 'Means of transport and additional provisions for livestock vessels or vessels transporting sea containers, and for long journeys'.
-The vehicles of transport weren't marked indicating the presence of live animals in five cases.
-Two times it was noted that the construction of the vehicle wasn't adequate.
+The most common category of non-compliance was 'Means of transport and additional provisions for livestock vessels or vessels transporting sea containers, and for long journeys'.
+The vehicles of transport weren't marked indicating the presence of live animals in three cases.
+In one vehicle there were problems with the construction of the vehicle.
 In four transports there weren't rightly positioned properly working watering devices or devices weren't connected with watercontainer.
 Other non-compliances there detected only in single vehicles.